-Research is concerned with the notion of design and participation; user centered making to foster more connectivity and attachment through personal experience.
-Its interest is based in opening up the process of design for the end user as a form of increasing a sense of wellbeing and inclusivity.
-Democratizing of the design process, Jo’s re-surface wallpapers and patterns encouraged the user to ‘join in’ creating pattern and image to complete the design.
-This process of allowing the user to design aims to generate greater connectedness with a product and the process of making and participation to increase longevity and life cycle of consumer products.
+Her research is concerned with the notion of design and participation; user-centred making to foster more connectivity and attachment through personal experience.
+Democratizing the design process, Jo’s re-surface wallpapers and patterns encourage the user to ‘join in’ creating pattern and image to complete the design.
+This process of allowing the user to design and aims to generate greater connectedness with a product, the process of making and participate in increasing the longevity and life cycle of consumer products.

 She is also a member of the Textiles Future Research Centre (TFRC) at Central Saint Martins and is Co-Founder of Studio Houndstooth and ‘The Houndstooth Project’ with textile designer Philippa Brock, a textile and materials, collaborative, cross-disciplinary research studio.

 Jo's work has been exhibited and is included in the V&A Prints collection and has featured in publications and journals.